-Population projections for the communities within the Paradise Recreation and Park District indicate that growth over the next 15 years will be about 1.1% annually.
+Population projections for the communities within the Paradise Recreation and Park District indicate that growth over the next 10 years will be about 1.1% annually.
 This is a less aggressive projection than was given in the 2002 Master Plan, reflecting the downturn in development related to the widespread and sustained economic recession (Table 2).
-The rate of growth within the Town of Paradise is expected to be comparable to the unincorporated areas of the District.
+The rate of growth within the Town of Paradise is expected to be comparable and/or slightly less than the unincorporated areas of the District.